obniz/obniz/parts/Moving/StepperMotor/README.md

 --- | --- | --- | --- | ---
 step | `number` | yes | - | Steps wants to move

+If decimal number was provided, then the number will be rounded.

 ```Javascript
 // Javascript Example
 var motor = obniz.wired("StepperMotor", {a:0, aa:1, b:2, bb:3});